Aligarh Muslim University Malappuram Centre: Admission process

 The admission process starts in February–March.
 There is an all India exam for all the three courses being run at this campus for which special test centers are also available in some districts of Kerala.
 The students can apply through AMU Controller of Exam for above courses i.e. five-year Law, MBA and B.ed.
 Malappuram Campus may be given to them as per preference in merit list.

 Location

-The campus is located at Chelamala hills near Cherukara village at Perinthalmanna city in District Malappuram.
+The campus is located at Chelamala hills near Cherukara village at Perinthalmanna town in District Malappuram.
 The village can be accessed by local buses and taxis.
 The Shoranur - Nilambur Railway line serves this area.
 Railway line from Nilambur connecting Shornur passes through Cherukara can be accessed by Cherukara Railway station.
-The nearest airport is at Kozhikode.
+The nearest airport is Kozhikode Airport in Karipur, Kondotty.
 The nearest major railway station is at Pattambi.
 The nearest city is Perinthalmanna which is about 6 kilometres (3.7 mi) away.
 Cherukara connects to other parts of India through Perinthalmanna town.
 The southern stretch connects to Cochin and Trivandrum.
 Highway No.966 goes to Palakkad and Coimbatore.